goodevilgenius/controllr/README.md

     `complete`, and should also send a `return_code`, an `output`, or both.
 At this point, the server will redirect further request for the status of this command to `/foobar/output/123`.
+  - If `foobar` has decided not to execute the command at this time, it should set the `status` to `postponed`.
+This might occur if `foobar` has receivers in multiple languages, and the command is only valid for a different language (it might be a `Python` command, but currently the `PHP` receiver is running).
+  - If `foobar` refuses to execute `123` (e.g., it's an invalid command), it should set the `status` to `refused`.
+Optionally, `output` may include a reason for the refusal (e.g., "invalid command" or "incomplete input").

 ### `PATCH`es.